 Some of these parallel events are free, others are paid.
 This wine fair also includes a pop up store, so you can take a few bottles of Portuguese wine home with you.

 Some restaurants in Porto partner with the event to provide even more great opportunities of combining food and wine.
-Dates for 2020 are February 20th through 23rd.
+Dates for 2023 are February 23rd through 26th.
+See here for more details of the 2023 event.

 Festivals in Portugal in Spring